ejoerns/rauc/docs/integration.rst

    It is a boot attempts counter of 1 after an update; the firmware cannot fall back to the other slot if the primary slot becomes unbootable later.

-The Raspberry Pi backend updates the file ``autoboot.txt`` present in the first FAT partition.
+The Raspberry Pi backend determines the booted slot from the device-tree node ``/chosen/bootloader/partition``, which the firmware sets at boot.
-It gets the one-shot reboot flag set by the firmware in the device-tree node ``/chosen/bootloader/tryboot`` at boot, and it sets it to the firmware for the next boot thanks to the utility ``vcmailbox``.
+It updates the file ``autoboot.txt`` present in the first FAT partition, and it reads or sets the firmware's one-shot *reboot* flag using the ``vcmailbox`` utility.
+With the flag set, the Raspberry Pi firmware loads the partition set in the ``autoboot.txt`` ``[tryboot]`` section.

+The device-tree node ``/chosen/bootloader/tryboot``, which indicates that the system was booted with the *reboot* flag enabled, is read for logging purposes only.

 .. important:: The first FAT filesystem is given by the partition type FAT32 (``0x0C``) for an MBR Partition Table, or by the GUID partition types EFI